methodpark/SimpleGoogleTestProject/README.md

 The following steps show how to setup your environment to build the solution and run the tests.

 1. Install [git](https://git-scm.com/)
-2. Install Visual Studio (C++)
+2. Install Visual Studio 2012 or 2013 (C++)
+3. Open Visual Studio and install Extension "GoogleTest Runner" (via TOOLS->Extensions and Updates...)
-3. Clone this repository
+4. Clone this repository
-4. Got to the folder "gmock-1.7.0\msvc\2010" open the solution and build it
+5. Got to the folder "gmock-1.7.0\msvc\2010" open the solution and build it
-5. Open the Cars.sln
+6. Open the Cars.sln
-6. Build it
+7. Build it
-7. The tests should be displayed in the Test Explorer and should run "green"
+8. The tests should be displayed in the Test Explorer and should run "green"